-Given this dynamic, the enforcement agencies face little or no time pressure in bringing corporate FCPA enforcement actions.
+Given this dynamic, the enforcement agencies face little time pressure in resolving corporate FCPA inquiries.
 The end result is that the gray cloud of FCPA scrutiny often hangs over a company far too long.

 This dynamic has long been discussed by FCPA commentators.